TayeWalker/predicting-time-series/README.md

 samples = 100
     </pre>
     <h2>Data</h2>
-    <p>This folder contains the real data, scripts for generation, and synthetic data.</p>
+    <p>This folder contains the scripts for generation and synthetic data.
+I have not included the real data.</p>
 </body>
 </html>